RazrFalcon/svgcleaner/README.md

    - [x] Remove presentational attributes from elements inside `clipPath`.
    - [ ] Remove `stroke-linecap` if the path is closed.
    - [ ] other...
- - [ ] Group elements by the style attributes.
+ - [ ] Group elements by style attributes.
+   - [x] Move to group if all attributes are equal
+   - [ ] Move to group if most attributes are equal
+   - [ ] Create own groups.
  - [x] Remove `version` attribute.
  - [ ] Remove elements outside the viewbox.
  - [x] Merge gradients.
- - [ ] Apply transforms to shapes:
+ - [ ] Apply transforms:
    - [ ] paths
    - [ ] shapes
    - [ ] gradients